tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Servers MUST NOT send the "signature_algorithms" extension; if a client receives this extension it MUST respond with a fatal "unsupported_extension" alert and close the connection.

-#  Application Data Protocol

-Application data messages are carried by the record layer and are fragmented and encrypted based on the current connection state.
-The messages are treated as transparent data to the record layer.

 #  Security Considerations